MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 - Send the metrics to Log Analytics.
 The collected metrics are ingested into the specified Log Analytics workspace using a fixed, native table called `InsightsMetrics`.

 - Send the metrics to IoT Hub.
-You can configure the collector module to send the collected metrics as UTF-8 encoded JSON device-to-cloud messages through the *edgeHub* module.
+You can configure the collector module to send the collected metrics as UTF-8 encoded JSON device-to-cloud messages through the edge hub module.
 This option unlocks monitoring of locked-down IoT Edge devices that are only allowed external access to the IoT Hub endpoint.

 The `AllowedMetrics` and `BlockedMetrics` configuration options take space- or comma-separated lists of metric selectors.
 A metric is matched to the list and included or excluded if it matches one or more metrics in either list.